Skip to main content

 User Interface Integrations - CSP rule.png

-Note: CSP rules in FotoWeb have a long cache time meaning that newly registered UIIs may not work for some time.
+Note: CSP rules in FotoWeb have a long cache time, meaning newly registered UIIs may not work for some time.
 Deleting the browser caches does not help in this instance.